uc-python/python-for-web-scraping/01-review/md_slides/intro.md

 1. The Tools -- Python and Jupyter

-2. Pandas Series and DataFrames
+2. Pandas DataFrames

+3. Selecting, Indexing, and Filtering

-3. Basic Data Wrangling
+4. Basic Data Wrangling

 ---